Did the Food and Drug Administration knowingly allow an unsafe diabetes drug to remain on the market?

 A bipartisan Senate investigation is expected to release its report today that will criticize the makers of Avandia, GlaxoSmithKline, for failing to warn patients about the potential deadly consequences of taking the drug.

-Scrutiny is also being focused on how the FDA had been running things over the past decade since it had known about this problem for years.
+Scrutiny is also being focused on how your will power the FDA had been running things over the past decade since it had known about this problem for years.
 As early as 1999, experts were warning that Avandia had heart risks and one report by FDA officials flatly concludes that the drug should be removed from the market.

 The Senate panel, which poured through 250-thousand internal documents, says executives for GlaxoSmithKline –quote– “attempted to intimidate independent physicians, focused on strategies to minimize or misrepresent findings that Avandia may increase cardiovascular risk, and sought ways to downplay findings that a competing drug might reduce cardiovascular risk.”